Group

 When refreshing the Mangawhai branch, she says,“We also wanted to provide a self-checkout in Mangawhai to help support the staff.
 The community really loves checking out their own books—and kids, they love it, they think it’s cool to be able to beep-beep every book.”

-Molly and her team utilised Bibliotheca training when setting up the selfCheck 500 in their new library branch, learning, among many other things, how to change the colour of its lights and customise its screen with library promotions.
+Molly and her team utilised Bibliotheca training when setting up the selfCheck 500 in their new library branch, learning, among many other things, how to change the color of its lights and customise its screen with library promotions.
 She shared that having a selfCheck enables her staff to better serve and engage with people and “make them feel special,” and gives staff the flexibility and time to work on other projects.

 She emphasised that the selfCheck 500 “…also empowers the customers and the community to issue their books, check their accounts, to look at what they’ve borrowed, what they need to renew.
 It puts that power in their hands and makes them feel like they’re contributing to their experience.”